opacaud/42_c_piscine_paris_march_2021/README.md

 # 42_c_piscine_paris_march_2021

-My work for 42 Paris' C Piscine in March 2021.
+My work for 42 Paris' C piscine in March 2021.
 All of it following the norm of 42 school which PDF you can find here as well.

 ## The two first modules are focused on Shell.